 Body Element Length Туре Description

-<event_id></event_id> 1-10 uint Internal EDR id.
+EVENT_ID 1-11 uint Internal EDR ID.

-<event_type></event_type> 1-255 string The type of the event - one of:
+TYPE 0-255 string The type of the event - one of:

 start_profile: A subscriber profile has been newly

 assigned to a subscriber.

 end_profile: A subscriber profile has been removed

 from a subscriber.

 update_profile: A subscriber profile has been

 changed for a subscriber.

 start_huntgroup: A subscriber has been

-provisioned as group.
+provisioned as PBX / hunting group.

 end_huntgroup: A subscriber has been

-deprovisioned as group.
+deprovisioned as PBX / hunting group.

 start_ivr: A subscriber has a new call-forward to

-auto-attendant set.
+Auto-Attendant.

 end_ivr: A subscriber has removed a call-forward to

-auto-attendant.
+Auto-Attendant.

-<customer_external_id></customer_external_id> 0-255 string The external customer ID as provisioned for the
+CONTRACT_EXTERNAL_ID 0-255 string The external ID of the customer.
+(A string value shown

-subscriber.
+as "External ID" property of an NGCP customer.)

-<contact_company></contact_company> 0-255 string The company name of the customer's contact.
+COMPANY 0-127 string The company name of the customer's contact.

-<subscriber_external_id></subscriber_external_id> 0-255 string The external subscriber ID as provisioned for the
+SUBSCRIBER_EXTERNAL_ID 0-255 string The external ID of the subscriber.
+(A string value shown

-subscriber.
+as "External ID" property of an NGCP subscriber.)

-<subscriber_number></subscriber_number> 0-255 string The voip number of the subscriber with the highest ID
+PLEASE NOTE: This field is empty in case of

-(DID or primary number).
+start_huntgroup and end_huntgroup events .